dr-yst/org-x/dev-docs/progress.md

 ## Progress Overview and Next Steps

 ### Current Progress Status
-The project is progressing well in its initial development stage.
-We've successfully implemented headline hierarchy processing and basic content extraction, in addition to our earlier org-mode parsing functionality.
-This allows us to now represent the nested structure of org-mode documents and extract content from headlines, providing a more complete representation of org-mode files.
+The project continues to make good progress in its initial development stage.
+We've successfully implemented the enhanced data model as specified in the system patterns documentation, including TodoStatus, GlobalMetadata, and other structures.
+This provides a solid foundation for the application's core functionality, enabling flexible TODO state management, tag and category tracking, and efficient change detection.

 ### Immediate Challenges
 - Implement file monitoring functionality